 - Fratelli Social Club, Strada Glodeni 1-3

 Where to stay in Bucharest

-Even if in many aspects Bucharest is already a European city aligned to the standards of other capitals in the European union including long term lodging, one can find good accommodation in many parts of the city ar fair prices.
+Even if in many aspects Bucharest is already a European city aligned to the prices of European Union capitals, tourists can find good accommodation in many parts of the city at fair prices.
 Depending on the type of travel experience you are looking for, there is a well enough diversified offer to cover all budgets and to cater to all tastes.